Help bluebirds in your own backyard

 Installing your nest box

 In Ontario, eastern bluebirds typically nest from April to August, frequently raising two broods.
-Nest boxes should be installed ideally in grassland habitats before nesting season begins.
+Nest boxes should ideally be installed in grassland habitats before nesting season begins.
 Bluebirds hunt by sitting on a perch and dropping down to the ground on their insect prey; therefore, it is important that the nest box is installed in an open area.

 Elizabeth Kellogg, Rice Lake Plains, ON (Photo by NCC)

-- Attach the nest box to a metal pole or T-bar 1.2 to 1.8 metres (4 to 6 feet) above the ground.
+- Attach the nest box to a metal pole or T-bar, 1.2 to 1.8 metres (4 to 6 feet) above the ground.